joshbegley/nyt-latest/previous.md

 https://nytimes.com/2024/11/18/health/wyoming-abortion-ban-overturned.html

 **Dozens of Hong Kong Pro-Democracy Leaders Sentenced in Mass Trial**\
 `The 45 defendants, including Joshua Wong, were at the forefront of the opposition movement crushed by Beijing.
-Many have already been in jail for years.`\
+Many had already been in jail for years.`\
 https://nytimes.com/2024/11/18/world/asia/hong-kong-democrats-sentenced.html

 **Jackson Merrill's rookie accomplishments make case Padres should have been rewarded**\